North Korea launches suspected intermediate-range ballistic missile that can reach distant US bases

 The launch was the North's first this year.
 Experts say North Korea could ramp up its provocative missile tests as a way to influence the results of South Korea's parliamentary elections in April and the U.S. presidential election in November.

 South Korea's Joint Chiefs of Staff said in a statement that it detected the launch of a ballistic missile of an intermediate-range class from the North's capital region on Sunday afternoon.
-It said the missile flew toward the North's eastern waters.
+It said the missile flew about 1,000 kilometers (620 miles) before landing in the waters between the Korean Peninsula and Japan.

-South Korea, the U.S. and Japan are analyzing further details of the launch as the South's military maintains readiness, according to the statement.

-Japan’s Defense Ministry also said it spotted the North’s possible ballistic missile.
-The Japanese coast guard, quoting the Defense Ministry, said the suspected missile was believed to have landed in the ocean.

-In mid-November, North Korea's state media said it had successfully tested solid-fuel engines for a new intermediate-range ballistic missile that observers say is likely designed to hit U.S. military bases in Okinawa, Japan and the U.S. Pacific territory of Guam.
+The Joint Chiefs of Staff called the launch a provocation that poses a serious threat to peace on the Korean Peninsula.
+It said South Korea's military will maintain its readiness to overwhelmingly respond to any provocations by North Korea.

+The South Korean assessment suggests North Korea could have launched a new intermediate-range ballistic missile, whose solid-fuel engine it said it had tested in mid-November.

+The missile is mainly designed to hit U.S. military bases in the U.S. Pacific territory of Guam, which is about 3,400 kilometers (2,110 miles) from Pyongyang, the North's capital.
+With a range adjustment, the missile can also be used to attack closer targets — the U.S. military installations in Japan's Okinawa island, according to Chang Young-keun, a missile expert at the Korea Research Institute for National Strategy in Seoul.

-Built-in solid propellants make missile launches harder for outsiders to detect than liquid-fueled missiles, which must be fueled before launch and cannot last long.
-North Korea has a growing arsenal of solid-fuel short-range missiles targeting South Korea, but its existing intermediate-range missiles, including the Hwasong-12, are powered by liquid-fuel engines.
+Built-in solid propellants make missile launches harder to detect than liquid-fueled missiles, which must be fueled before launch and cannot last long.
+North Korea has a growing arsenal of solid-fuel short-range missiles targeting South Korea, but its existing Hwasong-12 intermediate-range missile is powered by liquid-fuel engines.

+Japan's Defense Ministry said its analysis showed the missile traveled at least 500 kilometers (300 miles) at the maximum altitude of 50 kilometers (30 miles), data that suggest North Korea may have fired a short-range and not an intermediate-range missile.

+Japan and South Korea said they closely exchanged information about the launch with the United States, but they didn't immediately explain the discrepancy in data.

-The last time North Korea performed a public missile launch was Dec.
+The last time North Korea performed a missile launch that was publicly announced was Dec.
 18, when it test-fired its Hwasong-18 solid-fueled intercontinental ballistic missile, the North's most advanced weapon.
-The Hwasong-18 is The North's only known solid-fuel ICBM and it's designed to strike the mainland U.S.
+The Hwasong-18 is the country's only known solid-fuel ICBM and it's designed to strike the mainland U.S.

-In recent days, North Korea has also been escalating its warlike, inflammatory rhetoric against its foes.
-Leader Kim Jong Un, during visits last week to munitions factories, called South Korea "our principal enemy" and threatened to annihilate it if provoked, the North's state media said Wednesday.
+In recent days, North Korea has also been escalating its warlike, inflammatory rhetoric against its foes ahead of an election year in South Korea and the U.S. Leader Kim Jong Un, during visits last week to munitions factories, called South Korea "our principal enemy" and threatened to annihilate it if provoked.

-Experts say Kim likely wants to see South Korean liberals pursue rapprochement with North Korea while maintaining a parliamentary majority status and for former U.S. President Donald Trump to be elected again.
-They say Kim might believe he could win U.S. concessions like sanctions relief if Trump returns to the White House.
+Experts say Kim likely wants to see South Korean liberals win the election and pursue rapprochement with North Korea, and for former U.S. President Donald Trump to be elected again.
+They say Kim may believe he could win U.S. concessions like sanctions relief if Trump returns to the White House.

-In a key ruling party meeting in late December, Kim vowed to expand his nuclear arsenal and launch additional spy satellites to cope with what he called U.S.-led confrontational moves.
+Negotiations over North Korea’s advancing nuclear arsenal have been dormant since the Kim-Trump diplomacy broke down in 2019.
+Kim has since focused on enlarging his nuclear and missile arsenals in what foreign analysts is an effort to boost his leverage.
+In recent months, North Korea has also been expanding its military and other cooperation with Russia.

+The U.S. government said it has evidence that missiles provided by North Korea to Russia had been used in the war in Ukraine.
+In a joint statement last week, the U.S., South Korea and their partners said the missile transfer supports Russia's war of aggression and provides North Korea with valuable technical and military insights.

 Associated Press writer Mari Yamaguchi in Tokyo contributed to this report.